openresty/lua-nginx-module/README.markdown

 * `args`
 	specify the subrequest's URI query arguments (both string value and Lua tables are accepted)
 * `ctx`
 	specify a Lua table to be the [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table for the subrequest.
-It can be the current request's [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table, which effectively make the parent and its subrequest to share exactly the same context table.
+It can be the current request's [ngx.ctx](http://wiki.nginx.org/HttpLuaModule#ngx.ctx) table, which effectively makes the parent and its subrequest to share exactly the same context table.
 This option was first introduced in the `v0.3.1rc25` release.
 * `vars`
 	take a Lua table which holds the values to set the specified Nginx variables in the subrequest as this option's value.
 This option was first introduced in the `v0.3.1rc31` release.
 * `copy_all_vars`